Table Of Contents_

 If you’ve never heard of Mohu before, then you aren’t cord cutting right.
 To cordcutters, Mohu is basically a godsend, as its products allow users to get free over-the-air channels like ABC, NBC, CBS and whatever else is close enough — within 30, 50 or 60 miles depending on the Mohu Leaf antenna you own.
 Now, Mohu has a new product called Mohu Channels that is hitting the market nearly a year after its successful Kickstarter campaign.
 But is it worth picking up the Mohu Channels device?
+You can compare the Mohu with a similar antenna in our Winegard Flatwave Amped Indoor HGTV antenna review.
+Or, see how it stacks up against the best TV antennas.

 What Mohu Channels does is basically bring all of your over-the-air and streaming TV/movie content into one hub and gives users a sort of TV guide for their content.
 The device comes with a remote control that allows you to navigate through the guide and select what you want to watch.
 The remote has keys that all have a back light so that they’re easily seen in the dark, and it’s not one of those cheap glows like you’d see on a typical universal remote.
 Instead, it’s bright and perfectly illuminates the keys so that you can always see what you’re doing.
 The remote has a full QWERTY keyboard and has a nice weight to it, and it definitely doesn’t feel cheaply made.
 As far as the remote itself is concerned, Mohu Channels gets an A+.